dssievewright/JuliaSets/README.md

 * dssievewright [at] gmail [dot] com

 In the Juliaplots_nodocs folder, I have a bunch of plots but I didn't document them.
 At some point, these will be deleted once I have a few more plots with proper documentation (which function I used and the parameters).

+In the Juliaplots_withdocs, I do have the plots better documented.
+Note that the functions from Julia.R must be read into R before sourcing the R files in Juliaplots_withdocs.